 Radiant floor heating systems are a popular construction feature in new home construction.
 They are also great for large-scale home renovation projects.
 They can be expensive to install, but several benefits make them appealing to homeowners.
-For example, radiant heat provides an energy-efficient heat source for your home.
-It’s effortless to run, a safe heat source that provides added comfort, and relatively easy to install.
+By utilizing convection mechanisms, radiant heating provides an energy-efficient heat source for your home.
+It’s effortless to run – a safe heat source that provides added comfort – and relatively easy to install.

 What is a radiant floor heating system?